-In the last two decades, residential water demand generation has been extensively investigated.
-Various 21 22 models (Buchberger and Wu, 1995; Buchberger and Wells, 1996; Guercio et al., 2001; Alvisi et al., 2003; Garcia et al., 2004; Buchberger et al., 2003; Alcocer et al., 2006; Blokker et al., 2010; Alcocer-Yamanaka 23 24 and Tzatchkov, 2012; Alvisi et al., 2014; Creaco et al., 2015) have been proposed to generate water demand pulses at the scale of individual user with fine temporal resolution (down to 1 sec).
-In fact, this 25 modelling is useful in the framework of the "bottom-up" approach (Walski et al., 2003) for network 26 27 demand definition, since the generated pulses can be aggregated temporally and spatially to yield nodal demands inside water distribution models.
-Unlike other demand generation models, which produce 28 demand values at prefixed time steps, pulse generation models generate the time arrival, duration and 29 30 intensity of each pulse.
-Therefore, the local flow field given by these models can also be used as an input to water-quality models that require ultrafine temporal and spatial resolutions to predict the fate of 31 32 contaminants moving through municipal distribution systems (Buchberger and Wu, 1995).

-33 Some of these models (Buchberger and Wu, 1995; Buchberger and Wells, 1996; Guercio et al., 2001; 34 Buchberger et al., 2003; Garcia et al., 2004; Alcocer et al., 2006; Creaco et al., 2015) use the Poisson 35 pulse model for the generation of pulse time arrivals, whereas pulse durations and intensities are generated using suitable probability distributions.
-In most cases (Buchberger and Wu, 1995; Buchberger 36 and Wells, 1996; Guercio et al., 2001; Buchberger et al., 2003; Garcia et al., 2004; Alcocer et al., 2006), 37 38 pulse duration and intensity were considered to be independent random variables.
+In the last two decades, the issue of residential water demand generation has been extensively investigated (Buchberger and Wu, 1995; Buchberger and Wells, 1996; Guercio et al., 2001; Alvisi et al., 2003; Garcia et al., 2004; Buchberger et al., 2003; Alcocer et al., 2006; Blokker et al., 2010; Alcocer-Yamanaka and Tzatchkov, 2012; Alvisi et al., 2014; Creaco et al., 2015).
+A possible approach to modelling of residential water demand is based on the use of Poisson pulse models (Buchberger and Wu, 1995; Buchberger and Wells, 1996; Guercio et al., 2001; Buchberger et al., 2003; Garcia et al., 2004; Alcocer et al., 2006; Creaco et al., 2015).
+Inside these models, pulse durations and intensities can be generated using suitable probability distributions.
+In most cases (Buchberger and Wu, 1995; Buchberger and Wells, 1996; Guercio et al., 2001; Buchberger et al., 2003; Garcia et al., 2004; Alcocer et al., 2006), pulse duration and intensity were considered to be independent random variables.
 However, Creaco et al. (2015) have recently shown that a non-negligible positive correlation exists between the two variables.
-39 The same authors then postulated that this has to be considered in order to obtain synthetic water demand 40 pulses that are more consistent in terms of overall daily water demand volumes, while respecting 41 statistical properties of measured demand pulses.
-In particular, the Authors' method is based on the use of 42 a bivariate probability distribution (in particular, the bivariate normal distribution).
-However, researchers 43 44 may choose to represent pulse durations and intensities through marginal probability distributions that do not provide for any bivariate distribution modelling.
-For example, this was previously done by Guercio et 45 al. (2001) and Garcia et al. (2004), who used the normal and exponential distributions and the Weibull 46 and exponential distributions respectively.
-Therefore, the issue of how correlation can be preserved in a more general context, i.e. when a bivariate probability distribution does not exist, needs to be dealt with.
+The same authors then postulated that this has to be considered in order to obtain synthetic water demand pulses that are more consistent in terms of overall daily water demand volumes, while respecting statistical properties of measured demand pulses.
+In particular, their method is based on the use of a bivariate normal distribution.
+They also showed that the model can be effectively used when either the intensity or the duration of the pulse is well represented by either the normal or the lognormal distribution.
+However, the issue of how correlation can be preserved in the case of pulse duration and intensity being represented by other probability distributions has not dealt with yet.

 In this paper, three methods are described that can be applied to obtain correlated pulse intensities and durations for any marginal distribution used to represent the two variables as independent random variables.

 In the following sections, first the methodologies are described, then they are applied to a literature case study and a comparison with the method of Creaco et al. (2015) is also provided.
-Finally, results are analysed and conclusions are drawn.
+Finally, results are analyzed and conclusions are drawn.